saikirangurijal/cloudcentersuite/Content/Backend Cache/Memcached Container/README_Master.md

 ## Importing the service

 Step 1 : Download the service import utility file from [here](https://raw.githubusercontent.com/datacenter/cloudcentersuite/master/Content/Scripts/ServiceImportMaster.sh), and save the file on to your linux machine.
+- wget command may not be installed.
+Need to add "yum install wget -y" in case of centos7.

 	    Example:
         wget https://github.com/datacenter/cloudcentersuite/raw/master/Content/Scripts/ServiceImportMaster.sh

+- After downloading ServiceImportMaster.sh, provide file permissions by executing "chmod 755 ServiceImportMaster.sh".

 Step 2 : Execute the script from Step 1 using the following command.